T · Cleveland Browns

 Your grade joins the crowd-sourced Fan Verdict.

-On the field, Tyre Phillips grades out as a shaky T for Cleveland Browns (D- Performance).
-That places him 2nd of 2 graded ts.
-Against that production, his deal reads as fairly priced on the Contract Value Index (C+) — the team is paying below what the play would command.
+On the field, Tyre Phillips grades out as a middling T for Cleveland Browns (C- Performance).
+That places him 1st of 2 graded ts.
+The money matches the play — the Contract Value Index lands at C+, fairly priced.
 The public read is mixed (C+ Sentiment), drawn from current news and social signal rather than the box score.

 Total Value